oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/operational-behavior-27-optional-features.md

 <!-- transformation-note: left upstream numbering of headings for verification -->
 ## 4.27 Optional Features

-The ADVERTISE, SEARCHGW, GWINFO and PUBLISH WITHOUT SESSION packet type support is optional.
+Support for the ADVERTISE, SEARCHGW, GWINFO and PUBWOS packet types is optional.
-For instance, it is not required if the MQTT-SN Gateway is an Internet node reachable via a public IP address.

 The Forwarder Encapsulation packet type support is optional.
 For instance, it is not required if the MQTT-SN Clients are able to directly reach a MQTT-SN Gateway.